 Washington, DC 20013-1030

-- Designate a company or agency representative and provide that person’s email and contact information on the enrollment application.
+• Designate two company or agency representatives and provide those persons email and contact information on the enrollment application.

-- Provide a letter from the leasing company granting authorization to enroll its vehicle in the Program, for any long-term leased vehicles.
+• Provide a notarized letter from the leasing company granting authorization to enroll its vehicle in the program, for any long-term leased vehicles.

-- Complete a 2-hour training session on how to navigate the online system.
+• Complete a two-hour training session on how to navigate the online system.

 Benefits

-- Your fleet is not subject to booting and towing.
+• Your fleet is not subject to booting and towing. (not applicable for parking in no park zones)

 How It Works

-Once you have successfully enrolled in the Fleet Ticket Service Program, your designated representative will receive a monthly electronic New Ticket Report listing all parking and photo enforcement tickets issued to your fleet.
+Once you have successfully enrolled in the fleet ticket service program, your designated representative will receive a monthly electronic new ticket report listing all parking and photo enforcement tickets issued to your fleet.
 You then have 30 calendar days to respond to the ticket report by remitting payment for the tickets.
-If you don’t respond to the New Ticket Report, by paying the tickets or requesting hearings, within 30 calendar days, late penalties will be assessed to the tickets.

 Managing Tickets